sohaibjameelkhan/ClinicShowcase-3/replit.md

 ## Overview

-This is a modern, full-stack web application built as a personal portfolio website for Muhammad Sohaib Jameel, a Senior Mobile Application Developer.
-The project showcases a React-based frontend with a Node.js/Express backend, featuring a dark-themed design with smooth animations and interactive elements.
+This is a modern, fully static portfolio website built for Muhammad Sohaib Jameel, a Senior Mobile Application Developer.
+The project is now converted to Next.js (App Router) with static export capabilities, featuring a dark-themed design with smooth animations and interactive elements.
+The site is deployable to any static hosting platform like Vercel, GitHub Pages, or Netlify.

 ## User Preferences